The Buildkite Agent

 To use it, set experiment="resolve-commit-after-checkout" in your agent configuration.

-To use flock file locks, set experiment="flock-file-locks" in your agent configuration.
+To use the agent API, set experiment="agent-api" in your agent configuration.

 Customizing with hooks